Privacy Policy

 Changes to this Privacy Policy

-The Liver Foundation may change this Privacy Policy at any time.
+Liver Foundation may change this Privacy Policy at any time.
 If we change this Privacy Policy, those changes will be set out in that revised policy and displayed on our website, so that you have immediate access to the changes.
-If you have any questions in relation to the Liver Foundation’s commitment to privacy, please contact our [Privacy Officer – or other identified role].
+If you have any questions in relation to Liver Foundation’s commitment to privacy, please contact our Privacy Officer.

 If you have a complaint about how we handled your personal information or about any decision to refuse access or correction of your personal information, please contact us using the Contact Details below.
 We will request that you lodge your complaint in writing.

 We will acknowledge receipt of your complaint as soon as possible after receiving your written complaint.
-We will then investigate the circumstances of your complaint and provide you with a response within a reasonable timeframe.
+We will then investigate the circumstances of your complaint and provide you with a response within a reasonable timeframe, in most circumstances within 30 days.

 If you are still not satisfied with how your complaint is handled by us, then you may lodge a formal complaint with the Office of the Australian Information Commissioner at: